kaizenweb/eslint-config-kaizen/readme.md

 ## With Typescript

-Same instructions as above, just make sure you extend `kaizen/typescript` instead of just `kaizen`.
+Same instructions as above, just make sure you extend `kaizenweb/typescript` instead of just `kaizenweb`.

 ## With Yarn

-It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps --dev eslint-config-kaizen -Y`
+It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps --dev eslint-config-kaizenweb -Y`

 ## Issues with ESLint not formatting code

 If you experience issues with ESLint not formatting the code or you receive a `Parsing error: Cannot find module '@babel/preset-react` error message then you need to check that you opened the folder where you installed and configured ESLint directly in VS Code.
-The correct folder to open will be the one where you installed the `eslint-config-kaizen` npm package and where you created the `.eslintrc` file.
+The correct folder to open will be the one where you installed the `eslint-config-kaizenweb` npm package and where you created the `.eslintrc` file.

 Opening a parent folder or child folder in your code editor will cause ESLint to fail in finding the ESLint npm packages and the formatting won't work.